robkorn/ergo-crowdfunding-cli/README.md

 ### Notes

  - Currently a backer may only send whole integer value amounts of Erg to a campaign.
- - Currently there is no interface for a creator of a Campaign to check if it has succeeded nor to collected all of the funds upon success
+ - Currently there is no interface for a creator of a Campaign to check if it has succeeded nor collect all of the funds upon success

 More features/updates are to come, especially when [EIP-1](https://github.com/ergoplatform/eips/blob/master/eip-0001.md) is finished.